mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 What this file does:

 1. Starts off with the microsoft/dotnet:latest image
-2. Copies the whole solution to a filder /app inside the image
+2. Copies the whole solution to a folder /app inside the image
 3. Changes to working directory /app
 4. Runs restore for all projects
 5. Publishes the Api app